Feb 17, 2016

 When thinking of 3D printing in the food industry, often the first thing that comes to mind is printing directly with chocolate or other edible substances.
 But an interesting alternative that is becoming more popular is using 3D printed shapes as a master to create food-safe molds.

 We'd like to show you an eclectic mix of companies that are using 3D printers for this purpose.
 They are not just using these molds to expand the variety of shapes they can offer their products in, but are also exploring small-batch production runs of custom designs for clients.
-Before the spread of desktop 3D printing this could not be cost-effective, as making an aluminium mold was expensive and would only become profitable with large production runs.
+Before the spread of desktop 3D printing, this could not be cost-effective, as making an aluminum mold was expensive and would only become profitable with large production runs.
 But now brands, advertising agencies, and events are making use of this new trend to get personalized goodies to their audiences.

 The Babines Lollipops shop in Paris creates modern lollipops in trendy pop culture shapes that no traditional confectionary would think of.
 The lollipops are drawn, modeled and then 3D printed on an Ultimaker at the company's lab in Paris.
-The Facebook 'Like' icon, videogame controllers, dollar signs, and anything else that's relevant today can become a lollipop.
+The Facebook 'Like' icon, video game controllers, dollar signs, and anything else that's relevant today can become a lollipop.
 Using food-safe silicon a mold of the 3D print is created, which is then sent to an artisan confectioner in the Loire.
 This classically trained craftsman creates the sugar mix for each flavor lollipop and pours them by hand into the silicon molds.

 Babines was founded by Victor Barnouin, who had previously done work for several French lifestyle brands.
 He noticed that all of them were constantly on the lookout for new high-end, promotional goodies that could be used to make them stand out from the competition.
 Mixed with the resurgence of artisanal trades during the recent recession, Victor was inspired to create this concept of traditionally made, but custom-designed, lollipops.